slu222/ECE532courseproject/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravita- tional and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 Finally, there are 10299 samples in the dataset, 7352 for training set, and 2947 for test set.
 Each sample contains a feature of 561 dimension, and a label ranging from 1 to 6, indicting which activitiy the sample is.

-3	least-squares linear regression algorithm part
+3	LEAST-SQUARES LINEAR REGRESSION ALGORITHM

 The least squares method is a linear model, which learns coefficients (or weights) for each feature.
 It multiplies weights and the values of corresponding feature, adds a bias added, to get a target value.
 This can be formulated as: